-- supporting the school or college with regards to the requirements of the Prevent duty and are able to provide advice and support to staff on protecting children from the risk of radicalisation - obtaining access to resources and attend any relevant or refresher training courses - encouraging a culture of listening to children and taking account of their wishes and feelings among all staff, in any measures the school or college may put in place to protect them - ensuring that where a pupil transfers school and is on a Child Protection Plan or is Looked After, the information is passed to the new school immediately and the child's social worker informed - acting as a source of support, advice and expertise to staff on matters of safety and safeguarding and when deciding whether to make a referral by liaising with relevant agencies - ensuring that either they or the class teacher attends Child Protection conferences, core groups or other multi-agency planning meetings, contributes to assessments and provides a report which will normally have been shared with the parents - ensuring that any child who is subject to a child protection plan and who is absent without explanation is referred to their key worker's social care team.
-In some cases any absence may be a cause for concern and warrant immediate reporting - ensuring the school's child protection policy is reviewed annually, the procedures and implementation are updated and reviewed regularly and work with governing bodies or proprietors regarding this - being responsible for making the senior leadership team aware of trends in behaviour that may affect child welfare.
+- 10. Ensuring that where a pupil transfers school and is on a Child Protection Plan or is Looked After, the information is passed to the new school immediately and the child's social worker informed - 11.
+Acting as a source of support, advice and expertise to staff on matters of safety and safeguarding and when deciding whether to make a referral by liaising with relevant agencies - 12.
+Ensuring that either they or the class teacher attends Child Protection conferences, core groups or other multi-agency planning meetings, contributes to assessments and provides a report which will normally have been shared with the parents - 13.
+Monitor the use of part time timetables in accordance with the 'Part Time Timetable Guidance' issued by WSCC Pupil Entitlement Team. - 14.
+Ensuring that any child who is subject to a child protection plan and who is absent without explanation is referred to their key worker's social care team.
+In some cases any absence may be a cause for concern and warrant immediate reporting - 15.
+Ensuring the school's child protection policy is reviewed annually, the procedures and implementation are updated and reviewed regularly and work with governing bodies or proprietors regarding this - 16.Being responsible for making the senior leadership team aware of trends in behaviour that may affect child welfare.